pods-framework/pods/readme.txt

 * Taxonomies - Create and manage fields for any existing Taxonomies (Categories, Tags, etc), even those created by plugins or themes
 * Media - Create and manage fields for your media uploads, easily add additional information and context to any file you want
 * Users - Create and manage fields for your user profiles, this is truly the bees knees!
-* Comments - Create and manage fields for your visitor comments, easily add additional information and context to any file you want
+* Comments - Create and manage fields for your visitor comments, easily add fields to fit the way you use comments as reviews and more

 = Use our field types, or make your own =
 We have a lot of common field types available for you to use, or you can build your own with our extensible field type classes.